Nu-invariants of extra-twisted connected sums: Computing the extended

-The variational formula is typically phrased in terms of the Bismut-Freed connection on the determinant line bundle over~$(0,\infty)$ (which preserves the Quillen metric).
+The variational formula is typically phrased in terms of the Quillen metric and the Bismut-Freed connection on the determinant line bundle over~$(0,\infty)$ (which preserves the Quillen metric).
 However, if the kernels of the boundary operators form a bundle over the base, as in the case at hand, it is easier to work with the $L^2$-metric above.
 A simple fibrewise rescaling of the determinant line bundle transforms one metric into the other, as in~\cite[Prop.~2.15]{DF}.
-It is shown in~\cite[(3.8)]{DF} that the Bismut-Freed connection becomes a unitary connection with respect to the $L^2$-metric given by
+It is shown in~\cite[(3.8)]{DF} that the Bismut-Freed connection becomes a unitary connection with respect to the $L^2$-metric.
+It is given by